 living at the intersection of art, science & technology, spirituality and human evolution

 Kenn Michael (previously known as Kenny Blank) is a multi-hyphenate that takes the term ‘multi-hyphenate‘ to the next level.
-As a writer, director, producer, DP, composer, editor, and sound designer, he can singlehandedly take a production from conception to delivery.
+As an actor, writer, director, producer, DP, composer, editor, and sound designer/mixer, his ability to helm technically challenging projects and effectively communicate with collaborators is unmatched.

 Composing and recording music since the age of 4, Kenn developed an addiction to technology and began acting in commercials to fund his habit of buying equipment.
 Landing acting roles in many national spots (Bubble Yum, Pepsi, Lego, General Mills Foods) and scoring jingles, Kenn bought himself a video camera and taught himself how to shoot, edit and score to picture.

-Shortly thereafter, Kenn landed the role of Michael Peterson in the WB Network show “The Parent ‘Hood.”
-Kenn not only acted but scored 50 episodes of the long-running sitcom.
+As a teenager, Kenn landed the role of Michael Peterson in Robert Townsend's WB Network show “The Parent ‘Hood.”
+Kenn not only acted in, but scored 50 episodes of the long-running sitcom.